signalfx/splunk-extension-wrapper/docs/README.md

 ## Troubleshooting

-### I don't see data points coming
+### I do not see data points coming

 1. Check [Cloud Watch metrics](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-metrics.html)
-   of your Lambda Function as described [here]().
-Make sure the Lambda Function:
-   * is getting invoked
-   * does not report errors
+   of your Lambda Function.
+Make sure the Lambda Function is getting invoked.
+You can also check if errors are reported.
+Sometimes this indicates an issue with the Extension Layer.
+You can diagnose this by skipping to the 4th point.

 2. Make sure `INGEST` and `TOKEN` variables are correctly configured.
 Refer to [the configuration section](#Configuration).